shadman/aws-pipeline-sample/README.md

 - Create a file ‘buildspec.yml’ for your build configurations and pre/post build commands.
 - Create an EC2 Instance for your project per your need.
 - Setup PHP and Apache into your EC2 instance by accessing via ssh manually.
+- Install CodeDeploy agent via https://aws-codedeploy-us-east-1.s3.amazonaws.com/latest/install in your EC2 instance.
 - Go to AWS CodePipeline and create your new Project Pipeline.
-- In order to create your new pipeline, you need to follow some steps of create pipeline
+- In order to create your new pipeline, you need to follow some steps of create pipeline.
 - Inside Source, select GitHub or you may select any other available repository source where you have committed your code.
 After selection you need to give authorization to AWS for that repository.
 - After syncing your repository you need to select your desired repository and select your desired branch.
 - Inside Build, select AWS CodeBuild, or you may select any other available build provider per your need and availability.